owengrimaldi/UGArchive/ConwaysGame/README.md

 ```
 ./playlife /scenes/scene3.txt
 ```
-Doing so starts loads the game with every command listed in the scene text file.
+Doing so loads the game with every command listed in the scene text file.
 The provided 5 scenes conclude with the "p" command, meaning they start in a continuous state of play as a demonstration of the more in-depth parts of Conway's.
 Here are 3 of the provided scenes, involving movement into static states, flyers, and repetitive patterns:

 https://user-images.githubusercontent.com/67028882/215893553-8faada96-ad0e-4bb6-bf53-bac80c1160cf.mp4